• $795 or 3 monthly payments of $265

 Do I have to be on the calls live?

 While there are benefits to attending the classes live, we recognize that this may not be possible for everyone and for every call.
-Recordings will be available on the portal within 24 hours, and you will have access for 6 months after the course has been delivered.
+Recordings will be available on the portal within 24 hours, and you will have access for one year after the course has been delivered.

 What is your refund policy?